NJ Clean Energy rebates for heaters in Ocean City, NJ (Updated 2020)

 Meanwhile, a model using an electric heat pump needs a 2.0 UEF or higher.
 But, you can get a higher rebate: $750, which is significantly more than those other models.

-NJ Clean Energy Rebates for Ductless Heating
+NJ Clean Energy Rebates for Ductless Mini Splits

 In a nutshell: EER and SEER measure how well the system provides air conditioning (most handle heating and cooling).
 HSPF measures the efficiency of the heat pump.